Guide written by:

 Arnold, Researcher / handyman, Birmingham

-Essential to every toilet, flush systems allow wastewater to flow from the toilet pan.
+Essential to every toilet, flush systems allow wastewater to flow from the toilet bowl.
 These cost-effective systems often combine a fill valve, a float and a flush valve in one and investing in a new mechanism should put an end to leaks.
 Here's our guide to help you find the right flush for your toilet!

 - Fill valve